soxueren/atsd/api/sql/README.md

 Tag values are referenced in `SELECT` expression by specifying `tags.*`, `tags`, or `tags.{tag-name}` as column name.

 `tags` is a map object whose properties can be accessed with key.
-When specified in SELECT expression, tags.* creates multiple columns for each key in the map.
+When specified in SELECT expression, `tags.*` creates multiple columns for each key in the map.

-If the property is not present, the `tags.{tag-name}` expression returns NULL.
+If the property is not present, the `tags.{tag-name}` expression returns `NULL`.

 ```sql
 SELECT datetime, entity, value, tags.*, tags, tags.mount_point, tags.file_system